 I had on fantastic and impractical silver heels, which I fantastically and impractically splurged on, knowing they would likely be worn again only once before, out of spring-cleaning impulsivity, I would sell them off to a thrift store.
 I hadn’t been sure that my dress was right for the occasion – this was a “black tie optional” affair, and that sort of invite to a wedding in the thick of summer leaves all women shaking their heads and agonizing about skirt length and color schemes.
-I took a risk with my sheer floral number, and as if I were some plucky protagonist from a 1920’s novel playing attire Russian Roulette amongst a crowd who cares about sort of thing, I fretted until I was ready to go and checking myself out in the mirror; whether I was underdressed or not wouldn’t matter – I felt beautiful, and feeling beautiful transcends appropriate garb.
+I took a risk with my floral number, and as if I were some plucky protagonist from a 1920’s novel playing attire Russian Roulette, I fretted until I was ready to go and checking myself out in the mirror; whether I was underdressed or not wouldn’t matter – I felt beautiful, and feeling beautiful transcends appropriate garb.

 We arrived to the hall minutes before the ceremony was to start and snagged two seats in the very last row.
 When two even-later comers sauntered in during the middle of the officiant’s opening remarks, I entertained the idea of showing off my well-raised good graces and offering my seat, but I thought better of it – it would come across too pleasing, and I finally knew better than to be that girl.
 Plus, I didn’t at all feel like standing.